Gangadhar-Kuratti/My_Python-course/README.md

 - program to print the sum of even numbers entered by the user
 - program to print the count of +ve,-veand null values entered by the user
 - program to take input until user enters 0 and print the sum of numbers entered

+## Completed (Day_17)
+- Practice set 17 ✅

+# Programs
+- program to print the star pattern
+- program to print the reverse star pattern